alchrabas/blog/content/build-pelican-in-lambda.md

         shutil.rmtree("/tmp/blog")
 ```

-Maybe it would be more efficient to just update the repo if it already exists, but that would be a microoptimization that doesn't give much, but require more testing.
+Maybe it would be more efficient to just update the repo if it already exists, but that would be a microoptimization that doesn't give much, but requires more testing.

 # Running pelican